huynguyennovem/golang/README.md

-# golang traning and project
+# Golang traning and projects